Programme

 Where?
 NYU School of Law, Vanderbilt Hall, Greenberg Lounge.
 On-site attendance only.

 What?
-A buffet-style lunch for attendees to network, discuss the session, and engage in informal conversations.
+A buffet-style Italian lunch was provided for attendees to network, discuss the session, and engage in informal conversations.

 Session 3: Debate on “Just cities: what role for social infrastructure?”